MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 ### `getOverrides`

-Returns the `ItemOverrideList` to use for this model.
+Returns the [`ItemOverrideList`][ItemOverrideList] to use for this model.
 This is only used if this model is being rendered as an item.

 ### `getQuads`